wandyezj/wandyezj.github.io/docs/_drafts/story-game-wallflowers-revise-7.md

 (III) It's the middle of the night, the house is packed, the music is up.
     Party: Introduce something that builds on something another player has said.

-(IV) It's still the middle of the night, the energy
+(IV) It's still the middle of the night, the music and energy have shifted to be more relaxed.
     Party: Introduce something that builds on something another player has said.

-(V) (Bloom) It's late, the party is starting to wind down, some people ar starting to leave, others are settling into quieter conversations.
+(V) (Bloom) It's late, the party is starting to wind down, some people are starting to leave, others are settling into quieter conversations.
 ```

 At the beginning of each round: